TylerMclaughlin/rice-uth-data-visualization/lessonPreview.md

     ## [1] 300

 Recall that we already defined a variable with this value, named `last.value`.
-It's good programming practice to frequently test that variables are equal before proceding while *assuming* they are equal.
+It's good programming practice to frequently test that the variables we think are equal are *in fact* equal.

 ``` r
 # check to make sure 'last.value'